915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 ## 7\.1\.
 Fancier Output Formatting

-So far weâve encountered two ways of writing values: *expression statements* and the [`print()`](../library/functions.html#print "print") function.
+So far we’ve encountered two ways of writing values: *expression statements* and the [`print()`](../library/functions.html#print "print") function.
 (A third way is using the [`write()`](../library/io.html#io.TextIOBase.write "io.TextIOBase.write") method of file objects; the standard output file can be referenced as `sys.stdout`.
 See the Library Reference for more information on this.)

-Often youâll want more control over the formatting of your output than simply printing space\-separated values.
+Often you’ll want more control over the formatting of your output than simply printing space\-separated values.
 There are several ways to format output.